Training Upcoming Classes Resources About Contact 985-966-2901 Upcoming Classes

 What's changing: BVLOS and Part 108

 Right now, flying beyond visual line of sight requires a case-by-case waiver from the FAA, which is exactly the kind of paperwork that slows down real search and rescue missions.
-The FAA has proposed a new rule, Part 108, specifically to make BVLOS operations more accessible without a waiver for every flight.
-It's still working through the rulemaking process, but it's worth watching if your agency wants to expand into longer-range search patterns or infrastructure inspection down the road.
-Part 107 isn't going away.
-Part 108 will sit alongside it for higher-risk, longer-range operations.
+The FAA's proposed Part 108 rule is designed to change that, making routine BVLOS operations possible without a waiver for every flight.

 The mistakes agencies actually make